Montreal Institute for Genocide and Human Rights Studies: Media Monitoring Project

-The Media Monitoring Project is intended to provide early warnings of genocide, crimes against humanity, ethnic cleansing, and serious war crimes by monitoring the domestic news media (newspapers, radio, television and online sources) in at-risk countries.
+The Media Monitoring Project was intended to provide early warnings of genocide, crimes against humanity, ethnic cleansing, and serious war crimes by monitoring the domestic news media (newspapers, radio, television and online sources) in at-risk countries.
 It also seeks to inform policy makers, academics, NGO workers and students about what government-owned media in countries at risk tell their people in their own language.
 In order to get the best understanding of the situation and provide an overall account of what the people on the ground are being told, the project covers both government-owned and privately owned domestic media.

-This project monitors the domestic media, both government owned and privately owned, in high priority countries such as Sudan, Cote d'Ivoire, Somalia and the Democratic Republic of Congo in order to act as an early warning system to help prevent genocide and mass atrocity crimes.
+This project monitors the domestic media, both government owned and privately owned, in high priority countries such as Sudan, Côte d'Ivoire, Somalia and the Democratic Republic of Congo in order to act as an early warning system to help prevent genocide and mass atrocity crimes.